Implementing a 'Friends' Service Using a Graph Database

 * The Bridges of Königsberg: The bridges for which Euler abstracted a graph from a map of the town to prove that they could be traversed in a single stroke.

-Let’s look at a graph as we commonly understand it.
+Let’s look at the graphs we’re familiar with.
 If data is represented by points and lines defined by specific values, we can call it a graph.
-From a developer’s perspective, if we can identify various paths and abstract them based on the relationships between the graph’s nodes, then any such structure can be called a graph.
+From a developer’s perspective, if we can identify various paths and abstract them from the relationships between the graph’s nodes, then any such structure can be called a graph.
 Its shape resembles the bridges of Königsberg.

-Data is considered suitable for a graph database if it can be represented as nodes and edges, and if meaningful insights can be derived from those relationships.
+If the data to be handled in a graph database can be represented as nodes and edges, and meaningful insights can be derived from those relationships, then it is considered suitable for a graph database.
 When applied to a social networking service, for example, users—including friends—can be represented as nodes, and follow relationships (including their direction) as edges to abstract the data into a graph.
 A graph database can be described as a database designed to facilitate the modeling and querying of graph data.

 The Process of Selecting a Graph Database